Nature and the Internet both came without privacy.

 But there’s lots readers will be able to do.
 More about that shortly.
 Meanwhile, publishers can get right with readers by dropping #adtech and going back to publishing the kind of high-value brand advertising they’ve run since forever in the physical world.

-Going back to real advertising is the easiest fix in the world, but so far it’s nearly unthinkable because we’ve been defaulted for more than twenty years to an asymmetric power relationship between readers and publishers called client-server.
+Doing real advertising is the easiest fix in the world, but so far it’s nearly unthinkable for the ad industry because it has been defaulted for more than twenty years to an asymmetric power relationship between readers and publishers called client-server.
 I’ve been told that client-server was chosen as the name for this relationship because “slave-master” didn’t sound so good; but I think the best way to visualize it is calf-cow:

 As I put it at that link (way back in 2012), Client-server, by design, subordinates visitors to websites.
 It does this by putting nearly all responsibility on the server side, so visitors are just users or consumers, rather than participants with equal power and shared responsibility in a truly two-way relationship between equals.

 It doesn’t have to be that way.
 Beneath the Web, the Net’s TCP/IP protocol—the gravity that holds us all together in cyberspace—remains no less peer-to-peer and end-to-end than it was in the first place.
 Meaning there is nothing to the Net that prevents each of us from having plenty of power on our own.

 Customer Commons is working on exactly those terms.
 The first publication to agree to readers terms is Linux Journal, where I am now the editor-in-chief.
-The first of those terms will say “just show me ads not based on tracking me,” and is hashtagged #DoNotByte.
+The first of those terms is #P2B1(beta), says “Just show me ads not based on tracking me,” and is hashtagged #NoStalking.

 Obeying readers’ terms also carries no risk of violating privacy laws, because every pub will have contracts with its readers to do the right thing.
 This is totally do-able.
 Read that last link to see how.